-The office of the Director will administer the research and service activities of the Water Resources Research Center's (WRRC) faculty and will perform a myriad of tasks that relate to the University and State, national and international research programs of the WRRC.
+The office of the Director will administer the research and service activities of the Water Resources Research Center's (WRRC) faculty and will perform a myriad of tasks that relate to the University and State, national and international research, outreach and education programs of the WRRC.
 This office will also handle the grant funding process for the federal Water Resources Research Act amended in 1984 (PL 98-242), subsequently amended by Public Laws 101-397, 104-147, 106-374, and 109-471.
 WRRC will serve as a regional center which includes the Territory of American Samoa.
-The inclusion of American Samoa in WRRC's regional responsibility was recently approved by the US Geological Survey which manages the National Institutes for Water Resources.
-The Director will provide focus and leadership and encourage and maintain an environment supportive of excellence in research.
+The inclusion of American Samoa in WRRC's regional responsibility was formally established in 2013 by the US Geological Survey which manages the Water Resources Research Institute Program.
+The Director will provide focus and leadership and encourage and maintain an environment supportive of excellence in research, outreach and education.
 The Director will act as liaison between WRRC and the Office of the Vice Chancellor for Research (VCR).
-In addition, the Director will represent WRRC in its interactions with local and state agencies and the national and international research communities.
+In addition, the Director will represent WRRC in its interactions with local and state agencies, national and international research communities, and the national network of water resources research institutes.